 Where do you get your leather and hardware?

 Most of my leather comes from US tanneries, though I also get some from England, Japan, and occasionally US hides tanned in Mexico.
-About ninety percent my hardware is made in Japan, and the rest is made in China.
+About 95% my hardware is made in Japan, a few pieces are made in China.
 I try to avoid buying anything made in countries with dubious labor and environmental standards (in my personal life as well), but in both cases there are some necessary things that are literally only available from China.
 If there is an alternative, I will almost always take it, in spite of costs.
-If I decided to stop buying Chinese hardware entirely, I would be very limited in what I could make.

 Is this stuff really hand stitched?
 Is it hand cut?